noaman2005/ecommerce-aws/ARCHITECTURE.md

-# ShopAWS Architecture Documentation
+# Paper & Ink Architecture Documentation

 ## System Architecture Overview

-ShopAWS is built as a modern, cloud-native application using a serverless architecture.
+Paper & Ink is built as a modern, cloud-native application using a serverless architecture.
 The system is divided into three main layers: Frontend, API Layer, and Data Layer.

 ## Architecture Diagram